Trapping Regions for Quadratic Systems with Generalized Lossless Nonlinearities: Conclusions

 \section{Conclusions}

-We propose an ellipsoidal framework for trapping region analysis of quadratic systems that allow efficient parameterization and optimization of the lossless property.
-The numerical routine, which requires solutions to SDPs, includes a shift coordinate computation that is directly linked with the existence of a trapping ellipsoid; hence, this step alone can be useful for establishing global boundedness of complex models in applications.
-Illustrative numerical results are provided that highlight key features like reduced conservatism in the ultimate bound and broader applicability than the prior methods.
+We propose a framework for trapping region analysis rooted in an efficient parameterization and optimization of the generalized lossless property in quadratic systems.
+Our numerical procedure offers ways of optimizing the shift coordinates to compute tighter trapping regions.
+Three examples are provided, highlighting key features like reduced conservatism in the ultimate bound (when applicable) and broader applicability than the prior methods.
+Future work will study local trapping regions with the lossless constraint relaxed and draw parallels with prior boundedness analyses.